 The proof begins with the observation, originally due to Gromov \cite{Gromov}, that every symplectic manifold $(M,\omega)$ admits an almost complex structure $J$ that is \emph{compatible} with $\omega$ in the sense of Definition~\ref{defn:tame}.
 Moreover, if $S \subset (M,\omega)$ is a symplectic submanifold, one can easily choose a compatible almost complex structure~$J$ that preserves $TS$, i.e.~it makes $S$ into an embedded $J$-complex curve.
 The main idea of the proof is then to study the entire space of $J$-complex curves homologous to~$S$ and show that these must foliate $M$, possibly with finitely many singularities.

 Let us define the ``space of $J$-complex curves'' more precisely.
 Recall that a \defin{Riemann surface} can be regarded as an almost complex\footnote{Due to a theorem of Gauss, every almost complex structure on a manifold of real dimension~$2$ is \emph{integrable}, i.e.~it arises from an atlas of coordiate charts with holomorphic transition maps and is thus also a complex structure (without the ``almost'').} manifold $(\Sigma,j)$ with\footnote{Unless otherwise noted, all dimensions mentioned in these notes will be \emph{real} dimensions, not complex.} $\dim \Sigma = 2$.
-Given $(\Sigma,j)$ and an almost complex manifold $(M,J)$ of real dimension~$2n$, we say that a smooth map $u : \Sigma \to M$ is \defin{$J$-holomorphic}, or \defin{pseudoholomorphic} (often abbreviated simply as ``holomorphic''), if its tangent map is complex linear at every point, i.e.
+Given $(\Sigma,j)$ and an almost complex manifold $(M,J)$ of real dimension~$2n$, we say that a smooth map $u : \Sigma \to M$ is \defin{$J$-holomorphic}, or \defin{pseudoholomorphic} {pseudoholomorphic curve|see {holomorphic curve}} {J-holomorphic curve|see {holomorphic curve}} (often abbreviated simply as ``holomorphic''), if its tangent map is complex linear at every point, i.e.

 This is a first order elliptic PDE: in any choice of holomorphic local coordinates $s+it$ on a domain in $\Sigma$, \eqref{eqn:CR} is equivalent to the nonlinear Cauchy-Riemann type equation

 Solutions are called \defin{pseudoholomorphic curves}, where the word ``curve'' refers to the fact that their domains are complex \emph{one}-dimensional manifolds.
 They have many nice properties, which are proved by a combination of complex function theory, nonlinear functional analysis and elliptic regularity theory---a quick overview of the essential properties is given in Appendix~\ref{app:curves}, and some of these will be used in the following discussion.